The MAN FROM U.N.C.L.E. Image Library

 51705 (MFU-022) JOHN ORAM (aka JOHN ORAM THOMAS) The Stone-Cold Dead In The Market Affair

 In addition to The Man From U.N.C.L.E. television series, a later spin-off was The Girl From U.N.C.L.E. series.
-Alas, the paperbacks were published by Signet Books.
-But, for completeness sake (and because I always had an appreciation of both Diana Rigg and Stephanie Powers in the AVENGERS and THE GIRL FROM U.N.C.L.E.
+Alas, only two (2) paperbacks were published by Signet Books.
+In addition, there were seven digests published by Leo Margolis (these appear to be pretty difficult to find).
+But, for completeness sake (and because I always had an appreciation of both Diana Rigg (as Mrs. Peel) and Stephanie Powers (as April Dancer) in the AVENGERS and THE GIRL FROM U.N.C.L.E.
 TV series) here are the images of the photo covers of the first two volumes.

 To Trap a Spy!